Religious policy of the Mughals after Akbar: Shah Jahan

 Shah Jahan joined neither of this religious current and while proclaiming the state to be an Islamic one, he never refrained from the liberal policies completely.
 He also took the form of a staunch Muslim emperor at times and it was witnessed during the Bundela rebellion, when Temple built by Vir Singh Bundela at Orchha was destroyed by the Mughal forces.
 Shah Jahan supported some of the wealthy Jain merchants and offered them land and other sort of assistance.
-Thus, Shantidas was granted land in Ahmedabad, where he built a beautiful Temple.
+Thus, Shantidas was granted land in Ahmedabad, where he built a temple.
 No step was taken to prohibit him from doing so until Aurangzeb was posted as a governor of Gujarat and the Temple was forcibly converted into a Mosque.
 Later, on a complaint made by Shantidas and due to a decree of a leading Qazi that banishing someone from his personal possession is against the Islamic jurisprudence, Shah Jahan restored the Temple to him.

 As an Emperor, Shah Jahan didn't allow the orthodox elements to dominate and except few incidents of narrow mindedness like in the reign of Jahangir, the Empire as a whole ran with support of heterogeneous nobility in which Hindus were given proper representation.
 He was also fond of music and dance like Jahangir, and Dhrupad was his favourite musical form.
 In his reign, Hindu musician Jagannath was given the title of Maha Kavi Rai (great poet).
 Shah Jahan is said to have banned mix marriages in Kashmir which implied Muslim girls to took up the custom and religion of their Hindu husbands.
 The letters which Sheikh Ahmad Sirhindi and Sheikh Abdul Haq wrote to him presents a glossary of demands from the part of orthodox elements to put heavy restrictions upon Hindus.
 Shah Jahan also came into conflict with Sikh Guru Hargobind which resulted in Battle of Kartarpur, after which Guru took shelter in the Kashmir hills.
 But above all these liberal elements were still active in the empire with Mian Mir and his successor Mullah Shah Badakhshi, who were mentor of Dara Shukoh propagating idea of mutual co-existence.